ironbar/aimo/docs/modeling/Iteration_05_vllm.md

 I'm able to do an evaluation with 200 repetitions in 13 hours using the 2 gpus.
 Without using VLLM I was able to do an evaluation with 25 repetitions in about the same time.
 So we have achieved an speedup of x8 with the introduction of VLLM.
+The speedup is even higher because previous evaluation had early stopping for each problem and I haven't implemented that yet with VLLM.
+This speedup comes from batching inferences and being able to parallelize the submission and

 We can observe a small increase in accuracy when using more repetitions.